hy172574895/EasyCompleteYou/ReadMe.md

 ### Requires

-1. Python >= 3.0 with standerd library.
+1. Python >= 3.0 with standard library.
-strongly suggest to use python3.6+
+strongly recommend to use python3.6+
 [How to get python support for vim?](https://vi.stackexchange.com/questions/11526/how-to-enable-python-feature-in-vim)
 2. Vim >= 8.0 with `timer` and `job` .
-strongly suggest to use the newest one(Vim 8.2).
+strongly recommend to use the newest one(Vim 8.2).

 ### Install